 Most theater games are a form of spontaneous story-telling.
 So much of improv depends upon the sudden generation of setting, character, conflict and plot.
 Traditional actors begin with a script and rehearsal the scene hundreds of times.
 Improv actors are required to invent a story on the spot.
 It's not easy, but it certainly is fun.

-Some improvisational exercises focus on a performers ability tell stories "off-the-cuff."
+Some improvisational exercises focus on a performer's ability tell stories "off-the-cuff."
 These activities are often stationary theater games, meaning the actors are not required to move about very much.
-With this in mind, a story-telling improv game might not be as entertaining as other more physically dynamic games, but it still an excellent idea to sharpen one's imagination.
+With this in mind, a story-telling improv game might not be as entertaining as other more physically dynamic games, but is still an excellent way to sharpen one's imagination.

 Here are a few easy-to-perform story-telling improv games, each one ideal for a class activity or a warm-up exercise at rehearsal:

 Known by many other names, "Story-story" is a circle game for all ages.
-Many grade school teachers use this as an in-class activity, but it can be equally fun for adult performers.
-The group of performers sit or stand in a circle.
+Many grade school teachers use this as an in-class activity, but it can be just as fun for adult performers.
+The group of performers sits or stands in a circle.
 A moderator stands in the middle and provides a setting for the story.
-She then points to a person in the circle and they begin telling a story.
+She then points to a person in the circle and he begins telling a story.
 After the first storyteller has described the beginning of the story, the moderator points to another person.
 The story continues on; the new person picks up from the last word and tries to continue the narrative.
 Every performer should get several turns to add to the story.
 Usually the moderator suggests when the story comes to a conclusion; however, more advanced performers will be able to conclude their story on their own.